 This workshop will help you to identify the purpose of your event and, by doing so, figure out who your audience actually is.

 The main subjects that are covered in Event Marketing are:

 This 2 hour workshop offers you lectures, exercises and quizzes.
 In addition I have interviewed experts from the event and festival industry.
 The following experts share their valuable advice with you:

 In addition to the course material I have also included Social Media For Events (PDF document) that will give you a good overview of what each social media platform can offer.

 This workshop is for you!

 The workshop Event Marketing is for you if you are working in the event and festival industry.
+This workshop is based on the festival side of the events industry (because of my background).
 If you want to know more about event sponsorship, festival branding, and making social media work for your event than this workshop is a must!